-Named after this distinctive Bhutanese mountain, the Jomolhari Trek is the most popular in the country and attracts a large proportion of the trekkers who come to Bhutan.
-High mountain scenery, Himalayan peaks, small villages of yak herders that you will see grazing everywhere, and a couple of mountain-passes at almost 5000 metres.
-If this is the most frequented trek, there must be a reason.
+Taking its name from this iconic Bhutanese mountain, the Jomolhari Trek is the country’s most popular trek, attracting a large number of hikers who visit Bhutan.
+High-altitude landscapes, Himalayan peaks, small villages of yak herders (whose animals graze everywhere), and a couple of mountain passes at nearly 5,000 meters.
+If it’s the most frequented trek, there must be a reason.

 Medium-strong level